pllealfunes/e15/p2/README.md

 + Production URL: http://e15p2.lefthandedcat.me/

 ## Hobbyist
 A simple way to explore new hobbies.
-Choose to either get recommendations under a specific category or have 3 random recommendations displayed from random categories.
+Choose a category to explore and the amount of suggestions you would like.
+You can also choose to have motivational quote added to your results.

 ## Outside resources
 * [Where I got the list of Hobbies](https://www.burlapandblue.com/list-of-hobbies/)